Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 4. `git fetch upstream` to grab the updates
 5. `git checkout upstream/master` to roll over to my code
 6. restart your authenticator with supervisor
-> ℹ️ The authenticator.log should show something like `Starting AllianceAuth mumble authenticator V:1.0.0 - TempLinks` if you are on the correct branch and version
+> ℹ️ The authenticator.log should show something like `Starting AllianceAuth mumble authenticator V:1.0.0 - TempLinks` if you are on the correct branch and version, if not you may still be running the default auth verssion and will need to investigate why.
+Users will get propted for passwords when they try to connect with a temp link and you are not running this version.

 # Permissions
 Perm | Admin Site	 | Auth Site